Frequently Asked Questions

 How can I receive food?

 If you need food, you're not alone.
-Manna Food Center has given food to more than 2.5 million people since 1983.
-You will need to get a referral every time you pick up food from Manna.
-You can get a referral by contacting our main office during business hours at 301-424-1130.
-You must speak with a Manna referral representative who will ask you some simple questions to verify that you qualify for services and are eligible to receive food.
+According to Maryland Hunger Solutions and Feeding America, between 72,000 and 82,000 people in Montgomery County experience hunger and food insecurity.
+Manna Food Center currently provides food to nearly 40,000 individuals in the county each year.
+To receive food you will need a referral each time you pick up food from Manna.
+You can obtain a referral by contacting our main office during business hours at 301-424-1130.
+You must speak with a Manna referral representative who will ask you a few questions to verify that you qualify for services and are eligible to receive food.

 If you need a referral outside of our normal business hours, you may contact the Department of Health and Human Services, a nonprofit organization, a faith based organization, your children's school, an employee assistance program at work, or your doctor.
 If you don't have anyone to give you a referral, you can call the Montgomery County Information and Referral line at 240-777-0311.
 Visit our How to Receive Food page for more information about receiving food.